C-ALun/tiktok-data-analysis/README.md

 4. 03_video_features.ipynb
 ```

-`00_data_preparation.ipynb` creates the base User, Author, and Video feature tables.
+`00_data_preparation.ipynb` performs data validation and creates the base User, Author, and Video feature tables.

-The remaining notebooks perform additional feature engineering and prepare the final datasets used by Power BI.
+The remaining notebooks perform additional feature engineering and prepare the final datasets used in Power BI.

 ---

-## 5. Open the Power BI Report
+## 4. Open the Power BI Report

 Open: